 Lifestyle shots: Images of your product being utilized.

-Scale shots: Enables people to get great ideas about the size of the product.
+Scale shots: Gives people to get a good idea about the size of the product.

 Group shots: Groups of items displayed next to each other.

-Packaging shots: A picture of the product’s packaging.
+Packaging shots: An image of a product’s packaging.

-White background: A white background (like a light tent) reflects light on the product and increases efficiency.
+White background: A white background (like a light tent) reflects light on the product and increases visual effects.

-Tripod: A tripod reduces motion blur and product images overall consistency.
+Tripod: Reduces motion blur and maintains overall image consistency.

-Product photography costs can range from $7 a picture to $50 for installation and $25 / hour – or even more.
+Product photography costs can range from $7 per image to $50 for installation and $25 / hour – or even more.
 You may have to collaborate with several photographers to obtain images that fulfill your requirements and expected standards.